Give2Peer/g2p-client-android/README.md

 - [ ] Feature: log in with existing user account
 - [ ] Feature: ask for new credentials with email
 - [ ] Feature: show items around as a list from closest to furthest
+- [ ] Feature: report an offensive item
 - [ ] Bugfix:  make sure temporary picture files are removed